fuseainl/attendee/docs/transcription.md

 }
 ```

-All properties inside `custom_stt_long_poll` will be sent as form data to your service along with the audio file.
+All properties inside `custom_async` will be sent as form data to your service along with the audio file.
 You can add any custom parameters your service needs.

 **Minimal example (no custom parameters):**